The Albion Band: The Albion Band reborn

 In July 2011, Hutchings announced that the Albion Band would be forming again, and for the first time he himself would not be a member.
 Instead he passed the baton to his son – the guitarist and singer Blair Dunlop.
 This new line-up also features a number of other current folk performers from a range of backgrounds reflecting earlier versions of the Albion Band.
-These members include Folk Award nominee Katriona Gilmore (Tiny Tin Lady, Gilmore/Roberts) on fiddle and vocals, vocalist, concertina player and guitarist Gavin Davenport (Crucible, Glorystrokes, Hekety), drummer Tom Wright (Eliza Carthy projects/Glorystrokes), and Tim Yates (Blackbeard's Tea Party/The QP) on bass - only the second bass player in the band's history, and lead guitarist and relative newcomer Benjamin Trott.
+These members include Folk Award nominee Katriona Gilmore (Tiny Tin Lady, Gilmore/Roberts) on fiddle and vocals, vocalist, concertina player and guitarist Gavin Davenport (Crucible, Glorystrokes, Hekety), drummer Tom Wright (Eliza Carthy projects/Glorystrokes), and Tim Yates (Blackbeard's Tea Party/The QP) on bass – only the second bass player in the band's history, and lead guitarist and relative newcomer Benjamin Trott.
 This line-up released an own label EP Fighting Room in 2011 and their first studio album Vice of the People in 2012.

 On 10 January 2014, Dunlop announced the friendly dissolution of the band "in the current incarnation", to allow its members to pursue individual projects.
 In his letter, he stated that they will undoubtedly work together in the future.

+While the primary Albion Band is no longer active, the Albion Christmas Band (still featuring Ashley Hutchings, Simon Nicol, Simon Care and Kellie While, with occasional appearances by Blair Dunlop) continues to release new albums, and mounts annual UK tours in November and December.